salihinsaealal/intervals-homeassistant/README.md

 ## Features

 *   Basic authentication with your Intervals.icu API Key.
+*   Sensors for your wellness data.
-*   A sensor for your wellness data.
+*   A sensor for your most recent activity.
 *   Data updates every 15 minutes.

 ## Installation